 Barnato | Brand & Editorial

-The automotive media landscape is a mile wide, but it’s generally just an inch deep at best.
-That was the genesis of Barnato, a premium online editorial platform founded by myself and my partners, with me as editorial and content lead.
-Barnato reimagined car culture as something elevated, literate and expansive, where the automobile wasn’t the endpoint, but rather a vehicle (literal and figurative) to a broader world of style, art, music, and travel.
-With curated commerce seamlessly integrated into the platform, the result was part Neiman Marcus catalog, part Vanity Fair.
-Unfortunately we had to sunset the venture after our A-series funding failed to raise the $15,000,000 (Zimbabwean) required for our next phase of growth, but the spirit lives on in our broken cars and unshakable fantasies.
+The automotive media landscape may be a mile wide, but it’s generally just an inch deep.
+That’s why I co-founded Barnato, a premium online editorial platform with me as editorial and content lead.
+Barnato reimagined car culture not as an end in itself, but rather as the beginning of a broader world of style, art, music, and travel.
+It even had a business model: curated e-comm seamlessly integrated into the platform.
+The result was part Neiman Marcus catalog, part Vanity Fair, but after our Series-D funding failed to raise the $15,000,000 (Zimbabwean) required for our next phase of growth, the venture was sunset.
+Nevertheless Barnato’s spirit lives on in our broken cars and drive for adventure.

 Before we could launch our plucky little website, we needed a name.
-And it didn’t take long for us to zero in on Woolf Barnato as inspiration.
-Born rich beyond the wildest dreams of avarice, Woolf “Babe” Barnato had a yen for action.
-He was a swimmer, a boxer, a first-class cricketer, and when WWI broke out he left Cambridge to join the Royal Field Artillery.
+And we found it in one Woolf “Babe” Barnato.
+Born rich beyond the wildest dreams of avarice, Barnato had a yen for action.
+He was a swimmer, a boxer, a first-class cricketer, and when WWI broke out he left Cambridge to join the Royal Field Artillery, rising to the rank of Captain.

-After the war, Barnato took up motor racing, becoming one of the fabulous Bentley Boys, winning Le Mans three out of three times.
-And because he could, he commissioned a special Bentley—complete with crystal bar set—just so he could win a bet that he could drive from the French Riviera to Calais faster than the Blue Train.
-(Spoiler: he was already back at his London apartment by the time the train hit Calais.)
-And, incidentally, he also saved Bentley from insolvency.
+After the war, Barnato became one of the fabulous Bentley Boys, winning Le Mans three out of three times.
+And on a bet, he commissioned a special Bentley—complete with crystal bar set—just to prove he could beat Le Train Bleu back to Calais from the Riviera.
+(Spoiler: by the time the train reached the Channel, Barnato was already at his London apartment.)
+Incidentally, he also saved Bentley from insolvency.
 But whatever he did, it was always with panache and joie de vivre.
+And it ran in the family: his daughter, Diana Barnato Walker, was the first British woman to break the sound barrier.

 If there’s one thing Barnato wouldn’t make us, it was the first car blog on the internet.
 But we were the first to recognize that existing sites which had started as commentary now had to awkwardly back themselves into a profit model of some kind.
 The result: a never-ending scroll of disparate content interspersed with Amazon affiliate links to jumper cables.
 That’s not premium, and it’s not good business.